BV and BFV for the H-twisted Poisson sigma model: The BV formulation with a connection

+It is illustrative, however, to already translate the BRST situation with into the language of BV.
+The BV extension of the classical action is particularly simple in this case: it consists of adding the Hamiltonian lift of $s$ to an appropriately shifted cotangent bundle of the space of fields introduced in the previous subsection.
+Showing this in detail also has the advantage that we can introduce much of the BV framework in a simple context and settle for conventions and notation.
+In a second step we then need to discuss only the modifications required for the general HPSM, where, instead of \eqref{s^2}, we have only \eqref{approx}.

-Let us assume for a moment that the connection $\nabla$ can be chosen to be compatible with the Lie algebroid structure on $E=T^*M$ induced by the twisted Poisson structure $(M,\pi,H)$, expressed by the fact that the tensor \eqref{S} (for its components here see \eqref{Slong} and \eqref{f}), the ``basic curvature'', vanishes, \beq S=0 . \eeq In general, this will certainly be possible only for a very restricted class of twisted Poisson structures.
-But in this case we have
+\eqref{s^2} can be achieved for the HPSM as long as we can find a connection $\nabla$ which is compatible with the Lie algebroid structure that is induced on $E=T^*M$ by $(M,\pi,H)$.
+This in turn is tantamount to the vanishing of the ``basic curvature'' tensor \eqref{S} (for its components see \eqref{Slong} together with \eqref{f}), \beq S=0 . \eeq In general, this will certainly be possible only for a rather restricted class of twisted Poisson structures, but, in any case, we will assume this situation to be given now.